26 May Yoga to relieve lower back pain?

 So what’s all this fuss about, and is there evidence to support the practice of Yoga?
 And better yet, could Yoga benefit people if they have back pain or other conditions?
 Exercise Right explores the value of Yoga in an exercise plan to treat Lower Back Pain.

 If you check out the latest class timetables at your local gyms these days, it is common to see a variety of Yoga classes being run.
 And you might even have friends who keep encouraging you to try one of these classes, and swear by their regular practice.
 Yet, you’re hesitant and possibly quite doubtful that they are even beneficial forms of exercise!
 How could all those “Om’s”, downward dogs, and deep breathing be good for us, you ask!?
+Well, if you’re intrigued by the idea of starting yoga, you can go here to find out how you can not only start doing yoga yourself but start teaching others too.

 Take a trip back in time with your mind, and you’ll remember that Yoga studios were rarely seen in most cities and towns, let alone Yoga classes at your local gym.
 And there certainly weren’t people walking around town in Yoga apparel on their weekends!